 "This was a wonderful way of connecting all the content we learned in the classroom to a live, sensory experience."

 –4th Grade Teacher Southport Elementary

 Mission San Luis brings history to life!
 Our programs encourage critical thinking and emphasize learning by doing hands-on and interactive activities.
 All programs correlate with Sunshine State Standards and are designed to enhance skills assessed by the FCAT.
-An Educator’s Guide, lesson plans, and other grade specific educational resources designed to enhance and enrich your visit to Mission San Luis are available by clicking "Resources for Teachers" on the left.
+A Teacher's Guide, lesson plans, and other grade-specific educational resources designed to enhance and enrich your visit to Mission San Luis are available by clicking "Resources for Teachers" on the left.

-If you have only a short time to visit, this guided tour will lead your students through a selection of the interpretive areas and touch on the important themes of the site.
+The Highlights Tour will lead your group through a selection of the reconstructed colonial buildings and touch on the important themes of the site.

 Please contact Mission San Luis staff at 850.245.6406 or email us at email@example.com to book programs or receive more information.
 We advise that you book your tours early, especially for the spring.
 Picnic tables are available near the Visitor Center for your use at no additional cost.
 We also invite you to visit El Mercado: The Shop at Mission San Luis, where we have reasonably priced souvenirs and other merchandise for purchase.
 Please note that tour times do not include a stop at El Mercado.
 Please allow an additional 20-30 minutes for every 20 visitors to El Mercado.

 Tours will begin at the scheduled time even if the group arrives early.
 If the group arrives late the tour will be abbreviated.

 - SS.3.E.1.1: Give examples of how scarcity results in trade

 - SS.3.E.1.3: Recognize that buyers and sellers interact to exchange goods and services through the use of trade or money.

 - SS.3.G.4.2: Identify the cultures that have settled the United States, Canada, Mexico, and the Caribbean.